 instead.

-If you’ve followed so far, you should be done and able to access your WordPress admin panel in a secure manner.
+If you’ve followed along so far, you should be done and able to access your WordPress admin panel in a secure manner.

 Further resources: